 Developing countries do not even give choices of classes to students.
 After 10th grade, students are supposed to select their major and their field of study.
 Without any prior knowledge or introduction, how can you tell this is what you wanted to do for rest of the life?
 This question still bothers me.
 I feel bad for those who selected a major under the influence of others and did not like it.

 Through my Final Product, I wanted to try to solve 0.01% of this problem.
-So I decided to organize a workshop in India.
+So under the mentorship of Dr. Michael Hahsler, Southern Methodist University Professor, I decided to organize a workshop in India.
 Through this workshop, I wanted to inspire the young generation to generate curiosity for Computer Science.
 I introduced them with a Scratch software for coding.
 With Scratch, young people can program their own interactive stories, games, and animations.
 It is designed for ages 8-16 but is used by people of all ages.
 Scratch helps students learn important strategies for solving problems, designing projects, and communicating ideas.